The-Scripters-Guild/ForgeWiki/knowledge/forge/guides-and-info/pelican-drops-on-forge-maps.md

 * **Spawn Properties**: Default
 * **Symmetrical Channel**: AirDrop Alpha
 * **Selective Channel**: AirDrop Alpha
+* **Cargo Drop Type**: Exact Drop
 * **Drop Range**: 3.00

-A prefab with a fully set up Pelican Drop object can be found here: [Pelican Drop](https://www.halowaypoint.com/halo-infinite/ugc/prefabs/0c3e683d-e324-4b2a-95c8-71fdf6740c18)
+A prefab with a fully set up Pelican Drop object can be found here: [Pelican Drop](https://www.halowaypoint.com/halo-infinite/ugc/prefabs/0c3e683d-e324-4b2a-95c8-71fdf6740c18).
+An alternative version containing additional objects can be found here: [Machinima Flashlights and Pelican](https://www.halowaypoint.com/halo-infinite/ugc/prefabs/0e92b964-f790-4431-adbd-16be43afb2b8) (requires "Enable Weapon Resupply" to be enabled in the Mode Editor).

+*Note: Changing the Symmetrical or Selective channels from "AirDrop Alpha" may affect the timing of the Pelican's arrival, though this has not been verified.*

 ## Mode Configuration

 The functionality of the Pelican Drop is tied to internal events triggered by specific mode settings.
 In the Mode Editor, the **Firefight → Prevent Item Respawns** option must be set to **True**.
-Although this setting is typically used to prevent the automatic respawn of items, it is required for the Pelican Drop to function.
+While this setting is typically used to prevent the automatic respawn of items, it is required for the Pelican Drop to function.
+This option is set to **True** by default.

 <figure><img src="../../../.gitbook/assets/2026-04-17_HaloInfinite-n5gx.jpg" alt="Cover image"><figcaption><p>The Prevent Item Respawns setting must be enabled in the Mode Editor.</p></figcaption></figure>